 Basic circuit for IR2104

 In IR2104, the input signal is given to the INPUT (Pin#2) of the IC.
-An active-low signal at the SD pin stops the output to drive.
+An active-low signal at the SD pin stops the output from driving.
 A bootstrap capacitor of 0.1uF works fine but this capacitor must be of the best quality (low ESR).

 Block diagram of IR2104